Initial Visits are scheduled with Sean Dugan LAc or Mara Bateman LAc

 Tuina is especially helpful for neck pain, back pain, TMJ pain, headaches, and muscle tension.

-Cupping and Guasha may be incorporated into acupuncture visits as needed or scheduled separately.
+Myofascial release may be incorporated into acupuncture visits or Tuina massage.

-Cupping involves using suction and a glass or bamboo cup to gently pull skin, fascia, and muscle tissue into the cup.
-Our clinic uses traditional 'fire cupping' where a small flame is placed inside the cup and removed to create a vacuum.
+Cupping involves using suction and a glass, plastic/silocione, or bamboo cup to gently pull skin, fascia, and muscle tissue into the cup.
+Our clinic uses traditional 'fire cupping' where a small flame is placed inside a glass cup and removed to create a vacuum.
+The glass cups used in fire cupping are more comfortable than plastic or silicone alternatives, as well as more hygienic due to better sterilization options available with glass.

-Guasha is a technique that uses a smooth edged metal or stone tool to gently work the muscles and fascia, unwinding tension and adhesions and breaking up scar tissue.
-The Guasha method is the basis for modern branded techniques such as the Graston technique.
+Guasha is a technique that uses a smooth edged metal or stone tool to work the muscles and fascia, unwinding tension and adhesions and breaking up scar tissue.
+The Guasha method is the basis for the many modern trademarked myofascial release techniques.
+Guasha techniques vary from comfortable to quite painful.
+We use stainless steel tools with a finely machined smooth edge combined with adequate skin lubrication, which results in a technique that is comfortable and equally effective at releasing deep and superficial adhesions and tension.

 Cupping and Guasha are especially useful for neck and back pain, asthma, headaches, TMJ pain, IT band tension and knee pain.